pyroscope/pimp-my-box/README.md

 The default configuration adds a *finished* event handler that calls the `~rtorrent/bin/_event.download.finished` script.
 That script in turn just calls any existing `_event.download.finished-*.sh` script, which allows you to easily add custom completion behaviour via your own playbooks.

 The passed parameters are `hash`, `name`, and `base_path`;
 the completion handler ensures the session state is flushed, so you can confidently read the session files associated with the provided hash.

+Be aware that you cannot call back into rTorrent via XML-RPC within an event handler, because that leads to a deadlock.
+If you need to do that, call your script directly using ``execute.bg`` or one of its variants.
+Alternatively detach yourself from the process that rTorrent created for the event, so the event handler finishes as far as rTorrent is concerned.
+In any of these cases, be aware that things run concurrently and can go horribly wrong, if you don't care take of race conditions and such.

-Here is an example `~/bin/_event.download.finished-jenkins.sh` that triggers a Jenkins job for any completed item:
+Here is a non-trivial example that goes to `~/bin/_event.download.finished-jenkins.sh`, and triggers a [Jenkins](https://jenkins.io/) job for any completed item:

 ```sh
 #! /bin/bash